HomeDev GuideAPI Reference

 Determine concatenated fragments

 If you set NumberOfFragments, multiple fragments are passed from the server to a value greater than one.
-The fragments are automatically concatenated with a space ( ) between them.
+It automatically concatenates fragments with a space ( ) between them.
 To override this, pass in a Func<IEnumerable<string>, string> to the HighlightSpec Concatenation method.

 searchResult = client.Search<BlogPost>()